reincas/YALIP/docs/fits.md

 The table consists of 12 columns:

 1. Level index
-2. Level name taken from the list of lines
+2. Level name taken from the list of measured lines
 3. Measured barycenter energy in cm<sup>-1</sup>.
 Overlapping levels are marked by ellipses (`...`).
 4. Error margin of the measured energy in cm<sup>-1</sup>